slaphead/movie-rating-challenge/README.md

 ```

 ### Get details of a movie
-User the movie id in the path parameter to get details about it.
+Use the movie id in the path parameter to get details about it.
 The movie id can be retrived from the movie search response.
 It is found in the results array.
 Example object extract from the results array:
 ```
 ...
 {